cloudoperators/greenhouse-extensions/thanos/README.md

 ## Quick start

 This guide provides a quick and straightforward way to use **Thanos** as a Greenhouse Plugin on your Kubernetes cluster.
-The guide is meant to build the following setup:
+The guide is meant to build the following setup.

 **Prerequisites**